-Also known as the Indian gooseberry, or amalaki, amla berries are popular in Ayurvedic traditions because of their many health benefits and powerful rejuvenating properties.
+Also known as the Indian gooseberry, or amalaki, amla berry is popular in Ayurvedic traditions because of their many health benefits and powerful rejuvenating properties.

-Amla berries are prized in skin care as well—mostly because of their high vitamin C content, but also for a myriad of other skin benefits.
+Amla berry is prized in skin care as well—mostly because of their high vitamin C content, but also for a myriad of other skin benefits.

 In addition, studies have indicated that this fruit is great for giving your skin a firmer, tighter look.

 There are a lot of benefits to this berry, so it's a good thing to add to your diet as well as your skin care regimen.
-To find it in my products, click on one of the following:
+You can find it in the following Annmarie Skin Care Products: